The success of B2B marketing depends on cross-channel marketing.

 Hence, the primary focus should be on the channels commonly used by most customers rather than the new marketing channel.
 For the widely used media, try to send customized messages or campaigns.

 Not every channel is perfect and has more credits than other channels.
 Hence, you can opt for a widely and commonly used option: Google Analytics.
-Using Google Analytics, the credit for conversion will be given to the channel which provided the click before conversion.
+Using Google Analytics, the credit for conversion will be given to the channel that provided the click before conversion.

 The tracking setup portion is essential when you use cross-channel marketing.
 Google Analytics includes this tracking in their analytics and reporting.
 Hence, ensure all channels are tracked uniformly, and you can optimize or decide from these channels.